MrJaeger/Backbone-Tracking/README.md

 shallow_user.set('name', 'Bob')
 shallow_user.set('age', 10)

-//Now assume the user did something that should make the changes permenant shallow_user.updateLinkedModel()
+//Now assume the user did something that should make the changes permanent shallow_user.updateLinkedModel()

 //And now if we check the user, all their attributes will have been updated!